tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

        "qsub -l centos=7 -l mfree=16G -l h_rt=12:0:0 -o /path/to/outdir -e /path/to/errdir"
 ```

-The `-j` flag specifies the maximum number of jobs Snakemake is allowed to submit to SGE at a time.
+* The `-j` flag specifies the maximum number of jobs Snakemake is allowed to submit to SGE at a time.

-The `--rerun-incomplete` flag is awesome.
+* The `--rerun-incomplete` flag is awesome.
 If we run our pipeline and it fails for some reason, using `--rerun-incomplete` will tell Snakemake to re-run a rule if the output of that rule is incomplete (i.e., if the rule didn't finish due to a job failure in the last pipeline execution).

-After specifying `--cluster`, we just put the normal `qsub` command we'd normally use to submit a `.sh` or `.sge` script to the cluster, specifying the memory required by each job, wall time, etc.
+* After specifying `--cluster`, we just put the normal `qsub` command we'd normally use to submit a `.sh` or `.sge` script to the cluster, specifying the memory required by each job, wall time, etc.

-Using a config file to flexibly change grid requirements for particular jobs
+Using a config file to flexibly change grid requirements for particular rules
 ---

 One natural issue with the above command is that some rules might require different cluster specifications than others.